 The United States, like many countries around the world, has rigid requirements for traveling with children.
 The minor travel consent form has become increasingly necessary because of the rise in instances of child abduction in custody cases, and a growing number of children who are the victims of trafficking.

 According to U.S. Customs and Border Protection (CBP), all U.S. citizens must show a valid passport if re-entering the country by air.
 This includes children of any age.

 When flying within the U.S., or traveling internationally by land or sea, a child’s birth certificate will suffice most of the time.
 A notarized letter of consent will be required for children who travel without one or both of their parents or legal guardians.
 The letter of consent ensures the legitimacy of the travel consent offered by the accompanying adult.

 Notarize is the first platform where you can get something notarized online using your iPhone, Android device, or personal computer.
 We can connect you to a notary public 24 hours a day, 7 days a week.
-No matter the time or place, we have a notary at the ready to show you how to get a notarized minor travel consent form.
+No matter the time or place, we always have notaries that are ready to notarize your minor travel consent form.